johnmorehouse/website/content/home/wip.md

 title: Works in Progress

 ---
-- Is the Solution to the Pollution Dilution?
-Evidence from Regulating Stack Heights (with Ed Rubin and Eric Zou)

-- The Big City Wage Premium: Labor Market Power and Skill Sorting (with Sophie Mathes)
+- Labor Market Power in a Spatial Equilibrium (with Claudio Luccioletti & Sophie Mathes)

-- Migration or Mitigation?
-Disentangling Climate Change Adaptation (with Emmett Saulnier)
+- The Distributional Impacts of Climate Change Across US Local Labor Markets (with Emmett Saulnier)